geovedi/book-notes/1985/cosmos.notes.md

   - The carbon and water-based nature of Earth's life forms may not be the same on Mars.
 - Carbon Chauvinism and Water as Solvent:
   - Carbon and water are vital for life on Earth due to their properties.
-  - The author ponders whether his affinity for these materials stems from his composition.
+  - Sagan ponders whether his affinity for these materials stems from his composition.
   - The possibility of alternative life forms with different elemental and solvent bases is considered.
 - The Essence of Life:
   - Life is more than the sum of its molecular components; it's about their arrangement.